-You are welcome to my 15 Most Recent Internet Scams And How To Avoid Them.
+You are welcome to my 15 most recent Internet Scams and various ways to avoid scams online.

 A scam is basically a crime against property or assets.
 There are different modalities, as it is understood that such deception can occur both in active and passive modes.

 Scammers regularly use advanced innovation with age-old traps to inspire unsuspecting prey to send cash or give out sensitive data.

 There is one thing that never shows any signs of change: they take the valuables and the cash.